Cloud adoption is accelerating, even in regulated industries

 Healthcare

 Surprisingly, the healthcare industry – a market that historically has been slow to leverage new technology due to rigorous compliance regulations governing patient data – has become more aggressive about cloud adoption.
-In 2015, adoption went up a massive 37 percent from just eight per cent the previous year.
+In 2015, adoption went up a massive 37 per cent from just 8 per cent the previous year.

 However, healthcare still lags behind many other industries for many reasons.
-In particular, HIPAA compliance remains a significant obstacle to aggressive cloud projects in hospitals and their affiliates.
+In particular, Health Insurance Portability and Accountability Act (HIPAA) compliance remains a significant obstacle to aggressive cloud projects in hospitals and their affiliates.
 Under HIPAA, providers are required to secure all protected health information, which becomes a greater and more persistent challenge as employees continue to bring smartphones, tablets and other connected devices onto the corporate network.
 The mobile nature of the healthcare workforce, and an insistence on BYOD, means a possible proliferation of cloud-based patient data synchronising to unmanaged mobile devices.
-This challenge means that many healthcare organisations balk at taking risks that could result in steep financial penalties.
+This challenge means that many healthcare organisations baulk at taking risks that could result in steep financial penalties.

 Government